KayleighSam/react-hooks-cc-plantshop/README.md

 * You can view the db.json database deployed on render live at:  https://react-hooks-cc-plantshop-k7zu.onrender.com

-* You can view the plants records by adding /plants on the db.json live on render to populate full record :https://react-hooks-cc-plantshop-k7zu.onrender.com/plants
+* You can view the plant's records by adding /plants on the db.json live on render to populate the full record:https://react-hooks-cc-plantshop-k7zu.onrender.com/plants

 ## Known Bugs
 The application works perfectly well, with no bugs.